thojou/react-breadcrumb/example/README.md

 Keep in mind that `proxy` only has effect in development (with `npm start`), and it is up to you to ensure that URLs like `/api/todos` point to the right thing in production.
 You don’t have to use the `/api` prefix.
 Any unrecognized request without a `text/html` accept header will be redirected to the specified `proxy`.

-The `proxy` option supports HTTP, HTTPS and WebSocket connections.<br>
+The `proxy` option supports HTTP, HTTPS and WebSocket connections.<br/>
 If the `proxy` option is **not** flexible enough for you, alternatively you can:

 * [Configure the proxy yourself](#configuring-the-proxy-manually)